jamf/Replicator/README.md

 **v5.1.0**<br>
 * Addressed several issues around GET and POST counters, including issues #43 and #48.
 * Updated UI.
-Replaced POST with either POST/PUT (for migrations) or DELETE (for removals), issue #47.
+Replaced POST with either POST/PUT (for replications) or DELETE (for removals), issue #47.
-* Fixed issue where user/iOS device/computer groups would not migrate if they were the last item to migrate.
+* Fixed issue where user/iOS device/computer groups would not replicate if they were the last item to replicate.
 * Allow resizing of summary window.
-* Resolved issues around migrating policies along with their dependencies in the proper order.
+* Resolved issues around replicating policies along with their dependencies in the proper order.
 * Added summary for items removed.

 **v5.0.3**<br>
-* Provide additional logging around icon migration.
+* Provide additional logging around icon replication.
 Slight change in process (issue #46).
 * Better handling of Jamf Pro API (UAPI) calls.
 * Use encoding different than what the Jamf server uses for the ampersand in the name of a macOS configuration profile (issue #45).